Let’s look at sublicensing of inventions made with federal support. Here’s the summary:

 I’ll repeat the summary at the end.
 Perhaps then you’ll have a new appreciation for it.

 The Bayh-Dole Act does three things.
 First, as an addition to federal patent law, Bayh-Dole defines a new class of patentable inventions–subject inventions (35 USC 201)–and states a policy that applies to the patent property right in such inventions as well as to federal contracting for research (35 USC 200).
+When an invention becomes a subject invention, Bayh-Dole preempts other statutes (and their objectives) having to do with inventions (except for Stevenson-Wydler).
 Second, Bayh-Dole requires federal agencies to use a standard patent rights clause in funding agreements for research at nonprofits and small businesses (35 USC 202-204), sets out provisions that must be in such a clause, how federal agencies may vary from the default, and what happens if contractors fail to comply with the clause.
 Finally, Bayh-Dole authorizes federal agencies to grant exclusive licenses to inventions that the federal government owns.

 The patent policy and contracting elements of Bayh-Dole run in parallel.
 The change in federal patent law follows the patent property right in a subject invention, regardless of who owns the invention.
 The change in federal contracting follows each funding agreement, and the obligations in the funding agreement follow subcontracts, assignments, and licenses.
 To keep things in mind, one has to observe the properties of a patent on a subject invention as well as the properties of the patent rights clause in a given funding agreement.
 A patent on a subject invention is not an ordinary patent.
 The patent property right in a subject invention is restricted by the public covenant established by Bayh-Dole: a patent must be used to promote the use of a subject invention, not to prevent that use; a patent must be used to promote free competition and enterprise, not to stifle competition and preclude (free) enterprise.
 These are concepts that fizzle the brains of ordinary patent thinkers, but that’s the nature of public covenants running with a patent property.